enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-05-18_lazy-strict-eval.typ

 })

 Notice that the net is no longer fully connected.
 Even though the root free wire is clearly referencing just
 $id$, there are still active pairs in this net.
 Specifically, the erasure of $Omega$.
-In a strict interaction net settings, erasing a term normalizes it first.
+In that strict interaction net settings, erasing a term normalizes it first.
 Like in lambda calculus, attempting to normalize $Omega$ in this $k$-SIC encoding will never terminate.
 Thus, in a strict setting, normalization of $[|("K" id Omega)|]$ using $k$-SIC does not terminate.

-_Reference nodes are therefore a way to introduce laziness into an otherwise strict context_, allowing one to erase infinite terms by defering their expansion.
+_Reference nodes are therefore a way to introduce laziness into an otherwise strict context_, allowing one to erase infinite terms by deferring their expansion.

 == Strict Evaluation Algorithm